SlothBorg/Dungeon23/Dungeon/Level_04/Room_23.md

 * The skeleton is presented as lich, however is not... a final joke left behind by itself.
 * The fake lich can respond to simple questions through magic.
-* it threatens any intruders demanding wealth and magic and commanding them to flee!
+* It threatens any intruders demanding wealth and magic and commanding them to flee!